mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/README.md

-# Cordova GoogleMaps plugin for iOS and Android v2 (beta)
+# Cordova GoogleMaps plugin for iOS and Android - version 2 (beta)

 **This is the beta version of the Cordova GoogleMaps Plugin Version 2.
-The code won't change significantly, but it might be modified without announcement in advance**
+The code won't change significantly, but it might be modified without announcement in advance.**

 ![](https://github.com/mapsplugin/cordova-plugin-googlemaps-doc/raw/master/v2.0.0/class/HtmlInfoWindow/newHtmlInfoWindow/image.gif)